matomo-org/developer-documentation/docs/4.x/heatmap-session-recording/setup.md

 2. or Load the HeatmapSessionRecording tracker file manually in your website by adding in all your pages ideally in the `<head>`:
    `<script src="https://your-matomo-domain/plugins/HeatmapSessionRecording/tracker.min.js">`

+Note: Loading the tracker file manually won't work if you are using [Matomo for WordPress](https://matomo.org/installing-matomo-for-wordpress/).
+The Matomo JS tracker will automatically include the tracking code so loading it manually won't be needed.
+To find the correct path for the Matomo JS Tracker file see the Matomo Endpoints section in the [Matomo for WordPress System Report](https://matomo.org/faq/wordpress/how-do-i-find-and-copy-the-system-report-in-matomo-for-wordpress/).
+In most cases the path looks like this: `//your-matomo-domain/wp-content/uploads/matomo/matomo.js`.
+Matomo for WordPress will automatically use the correct path unless you configure the tracking code manually.

 #### Are there any disadvantages of including the file manually?

 Yes, there are: